 Conclusion: Fecal excretion was the predominant way for the elimination of surufatinib and its metabolites in rats and humans.
 No disproportionate circulating metabolite was observed in humans.

-Hutchison MediPharma Ltd. Shanghai, The First Affiliated Hospital of Soochow University, Suzhou, The First Affiliated Hospital of Soochow University, Suzhou, Hutchison MediPharma Ltd. Shanghai, Hutchison MediPharma Ltd. Shanghai, Hutchison MediPharma Ltd. Shanghai, Hutchison MediPharma Ltd. Shanghai, Value Pharmaceutical Services Co., Ltd. Nanjing, Value Pharmaceutical Services Co., Ltd. Nanjing, XBL-China, Inc. Nanjing, Hutchison MediPharma Ltd. Shanghai
+Hutchison MediPharma Ltd., Shanghai, The First Affiliated Hospital of Soochow University, Suzhou, The First Affiliated Hospital of Soochow University, Suzhou, Hutchison MediPharma Ltd., Shanghai, Hutchison MediPharma Ltd., Shanghai, Hutchison MediPharma Ltd., Shanghai, Hutchison MediPharma Ltd., Shanghai, Jiangsu Value Pharmaceutical Services Co., Ltd., Nanjing, Jiangsu Value Pharmaceutical Services Co., Ltd., Nanjing, XBL-China, Inc., Nanjing, Hutchison MediPharma Ltd., Shanghai